HungTeen/Immortal/README.md

 * Cultivate : Players can cultivate themselves to grow stronger.
 * Elixir : Try various ingredients to find out new elixirs.
 * Spell : There are different spells for players to learn.
-* Element : Six basic elements can interact with each other through element reaction.
+* Element : Six basic element can interact with each other through element reaction.
 * Golem : You can make your custom AI golem in game.

 ## Current Progress